azure562/git_practice/content/blog/ga-for-doc.md

 But, how do you measure the performance of your tech docs? 📚

-In this article, I'll share some learnings when using Google Analytics to understand visitors' reaction to a tech docs web site.
+In this article, I'll share some learnings when using Google Analytics to understand visitors' reactions to a tech docs website.

 ## What is Google Analytics?

 First thing first, Google Analytics:
-- is a platform for tracking web site performance
+- is a platform for tracking website performance
 - uses a simple Javascript code to gather data
 - puts a cookie in the browser to report user interactions
 - is free 🤗